MFG MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR 2018

 TRAINING AND AWARENESS:

-The 2018 release of the Employee Handbook includes a section to provide an awareness of the Modern Slavery Act, and an awareness of the key risks to the company, employee personal responsibilities and how to report any concerns.
+The 2018 and 2019 release of the Employee Handbook includes a section to provide an awareness of the Modern Slavery Act, and an awareness of the key risks to the company, employee personal responsibilities and how to report any concerns.
 This will be reviewed annually.
 All employees are asked to reread and resign the MFG Employee Handbook on an annual basis.

 In addition, MFG sends regular bulletins to contract managers to remind them of their ‘right to work’ obligations in relation to the staff they employ and to highlight any changes in employment legislation, e.g. minimum wage.